PE at Woodrow

 Early Years is the first opportunity to develop our children’s curiosity for Physical Education.
 We implement our PE curriculum by following the interests of the children through the Early Years Foundation Stage Statutory Framework and the Get Set 4 PE planning.
 This aims to guide children to make sense of the way they move and develop confidence through activities that offer appropriate physical challenge, both indoors and outdoors, using a wide range of resources to support specific skills.

 In Key Stage 2, the physical education curriculum is delivered to continue applying and developing a broader range of skills, learning how to use them in different ways and to link them to make actions and sequences of movement.
 Children enjoy communicating, collaborating, and competing within physical education lessons and inter and intra school competitions.
 Children will develop an understanding of how to improve in different physical activities and sports and learn how to evaluate and recognise their own success, preparing them for middle school where pupils will build on and embed the physical development and skills learned in key stages 1 and 2, becoming more competent, confident and expert in their techniques.
-Children will develop the confidence and interest to get involved in exercise, sports and activities out of school and in later life and understand and how to apply the long term health benefits of physical activity to their adult life.
+Children will develop the confidence and interest to get involved in exercise, sports and activities out of school and in later life and understand how to apply the long term health benefits of physical activity to their adult life.

 All of our children receive a minimum of a term and a half of curriculum based swimming lessons throughout their time at Woodrow, with Early Years having weekly swimming lessons.

 Assessment of skills are carried out lesson by lesson.
-The Get Set 4 P.E. scheme has clear success criteria for each lesson enabling staff to identify skills acquired and plan future lessons to build on those these.
+The Get Set 4 P.E. scheme has clear success criteria for each lesson enabling staff to identify skills acquired and plan future lessons to build on these.
 Children are encouraged to peer assess, offering constructive feedback to aid further development during each lesson.
 These judgements will be quality assured by subject leaders using first-hand evidence of how pupils are doing, drawing together evidence from lesson observations, evidence through photographs and pupil voice to monitor ongoing progress.
 Assessments will inform the curriculum and whether children are ready for the next stage in the curriculum.

 Other opportunities at Woodrow